PNNL-Predictive-Phenomics/DancePartner/README.md

 **Scopus:** `TITLE-ABS-KEY ( e AND coli AND proteomics AND e AND coli AND metabolism ) AND PUBYEAR > 20000101 AND PUBYEAR < 20240224)`

 **OSTI:** `q=e coli proteomics AND e coli metabolism&publication_date_start=1/1/2000&publication_date_end=2/3/2024`

+## Synonym Tables

+Because a specific gene or protein can have multiple synonyms and database identifiers, here we [to do]